by Dr. C.H. Weaver M.D. Updated 11/2022

 Cervical cancer diagnosed as stage III disease is commonly detected from an abnormal Pap smear or pelvic examination or from symptoms caused by the cancer.
 Following a staging evaluation, a stage III cancer is said to exist if the cancer has extended beyond the cervix to the lower portion of the vagina (stage IIIA), has extended to one or both sides of the pelvis (stage IIIB), or causes a blockage of drainage from the kidneys (stage IIIB).
-Patients with stage III cervical cancer are generally treated with radiation therapy and chemotherapy.
+Stage III cervical cancer is also referred to as locally advanced cancer.

 The following is an overview of the treatment of stage III cervical cancer.
 The information is intended to help educate you about treatment options and to facilitate a shared decision-making process with your treating physician.

-Stage III cervical cancer is currently best managed with a combination of radiation therapy and chemotherapy.
 Radiation therapy is treatment with high energy x-rays that have the ability to kill cancer cells.
 Radiation therapy can be administered by a machine that aims x-rays at the body (external beam radiation) or by placing small capsules of radioactive material directly into or near the cervix (internal or implant radiation).
 Most patients will receive both kinds of radiation therapy during their course of treatment.
-External beam radiation therapy for cervical cancer is administered on an outpatient basis for approximately 4 to 6 weeks.1,2
+External beam radiation therapy for cervical cancer is administered on an outpatient basis for approximately 4 to 6 weeks.5,6

 Strategies to Improve Treatment

 The progress that has been made in the treatment of cervical cancer has resulted from improved development of treatments in patients with more advanced stages of cancer and participation in clinical trials.
 Future progress in the treatment of cervical cancer will result from continued participation in appropriate clinical trials.